 The Training Program

-Once you pass the practical test, you will be issued an instrument rating on your certificate and you are free to fly into the clouds.
+Once you pass the practical test, you will be granted an instrument rating, which will allow you to fly between clouds or in an environment with restricted visibility.

-All training is based on the FAA Practical Test Standard (PTS).
-Our goal is to get the pilot applicant to meet or exceed PTS expectations.
-If you would like to know more about the Instrument Rating PTS, please click on the link below.
+All pilot training programs are based on the FAA Practical Test Standard (PTS).
+Our goal is to ensure the pilot applicant meets or exceeds PTS expectations.
+If you would like to learn more about the Instrument Rating PTS, click here.

-A Private License with an Instrument Rating is ideal for those who want to fly in wide range of conditions for personal reasons.
-However, if you are looking to fly for hire in corporate aviation, emergency services, travel and tourism, flight instruction, agriculture, banner towing, or any other aviation fields, the next logical step in your aviation training will be a Commercial Pilot license.
+A Private Pilot License with an Instrument rating is ideal for flying in a wide range of conditions on a personal basis.
+However, if you want to fly in corporate aviation, emergency services, travel and tourism, flight instruction, agriculture, banner towing, or another aviation field, the next logical step at an aviation flight school will be Commercial Pilot Flight Training.